iocafe/iocafe-doc/source/dependencies/python/260227-installing-python-for-linux-development.rst

 At the time of writing, Python version is 3.12.3, any Python 3 version should work just fine.

-Check version number, you may already have python3 installed
+Check version number, you may already have a new python3 version installed:

 ::